whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/common-errors-ifttt.md

 If refreshing the connection didn't work, try reconnecting the service.
 This often helps with issues such as drop-down menus not populating, or authentication issues with the service.

 To reconnect the service, follow the steps above, but this time click **Remove**.
-Disconnecting your service may disable related Applets and connections on your [[IFTTT]] account so be prepared to reconnect them afterward.
+Disconnecting your service may disable related Applets and connections on your [[ifttt.md]] account so be prepared to reconnect them afterward.

 ## Search for service-specific tips online

-Search **\[service name\] IFTTT help** online - it's possible that the service has specific requirements for how to use [[IFTTT]].
-For example, some services only offer [[IFTTT]] support with certain plans on their product.
+Search **\[service name\] IFTTT help** online - it's possible that the service has specific requirements for how to use [[ifttt.md]].
+For example, some services only offer [[ifttt.md]] support with certain plans on their product.

 ## Double-check the trigger and action fields